 It is more prone to breaking and requires more careful handling than slime made with white glue.

-If you want even more flexible slime, try this laundry starch version.
+If you want even more flexible slime, try how to make slime with liquid starch.

 However, we love the clear, sparkly look of glitter slime, so we put up with the breakage.